Setting Up Eggdrop

 History

 Prior to that, the 1.8 series added several major features, to include IPv6 support and SSL/TLS connections.
-1.6.21, which is now over 10 years old, was the last release of the 1.6 series and is still used by users who have become comfortable with that version and may have spent much time applying their own modifications to make it work the way they want, and therefore don’t wish to move to a newer version.
-The majority of Tcl scripts out there were written for 1.6 bots, but those scripts usually work on 1.8 and 1.9 bots as well.
+1.6.21, which is now over 10 years old, was the last release of the 1.6 series.
+Because Eggdrop remained at the 1.6.21 patchlevel for several years it is still often run by users who have become comfortable with that version and don’t wish to move to a newer version- however, it is getting harder and harder to continue running 1.6 bots on modern Linux systems.
+Tcl scripts written for bots as far back as the 1.6 series generally work on all later versions of Eggdrop as well, so if you haven’t already- upgrade!

 Download locations

 The developers distribute Eggdrop via two main methods: FTP, and GitHub.
 For FTP, it is packaged in tarball format (with the .tar.gz filename extension), with the version number in the filename.
-The Eggdrop 1.9.5 source, for example, would be named eggdrop-1.9.5.tar.gz.
+The Eggdrop 1.10.0 source, for example, would be named eggdrop-1.10.0.tar.gz.

 The Eggheads FTP is a repository for the current version of Eggdrop, as well as the most current development snapshot and previous stable releases.